jotd666/karatechamp500/README.md

 - table at A529 dump it

-- to code: how much cpu holds block
+- how much cpu holds block
+- fake fight in title screen
+- demo in level 4 cpu vs cpu
 - check cpu move speed from videos with varying skill level: no need: frame speed up has been reversed, now have to code it
-- skill level in options: test it
 - define debug variable so CPU only performs jump attacks
 - define debug variable so CPU always jumps to avoid low kicks
+- define debug variable where cpu blocks

 bugs:

-- computer should not move past player either (implement player x boundary when not jumping): should be able to perform weak reverse punch and hit
+- computer should not move past player either (implement player x boundary when not jumping): should be able to perform weak reverse punch and hit: leave the computer come close without moving to test
 - computer score doesn't show all the time
+- when hit, player falls too fast: freeze frames
-- tests jumps as it seems to fail... cpu tries to jump several times before performing a ground attack
+- tests jumps as it seems to fail... cpu tries to jump (?) several times before performing a ground attack
 - jumping side kick cpu stays stuck (jumping back seems ok)
+- hardest difficulty level seems to bug less...
 - when hit in the air, player should fall down
 - movement lock of player when opponent is hit doesn't seem to work
 - jump: too short, maybe duplicate frame sequence